wak75/devopsProj/readme.md

 *Just execute the script ./script.sh, it will take care of all necessary setps for you.*\
  (If you are on mac or linux, you might change the permission of the file script.sh using `chmod +x script.sh` before running it.)

 By following these steps, you'll have a simple yet powerful setup ready for development or testing purposes.
-The script automates common tasks like building Docker images, deploying applications, and exposing services - allowing you to focus on your code instead of infrastructure configuration
+The script automates common tasks like building Docker images, deploying applications, and exposing services - allowing you to focus on your code instead of infrastructure configuration.

 ## The Script will:
 1. **Script Execution**:  This script automates the process of creating two Docker images, `was24/front` and `was24/back`, using the provided `docker-compose.yml` file.
 You can find more details about Docker Compose in the [official Docker documentation](https://docs.docker.com/compose/).